Idntt

 The first sub-unit, Uneverm8t (stylized as uneverm8t), debuted on August 11, 2025, with the extended play (EP) Unevermet.
+The second sub-unit, Yesw8are (stylized as yesw8are), debuted on January 5, 2026 on with the EP Yesweare.
+The third sub-unit, Itsnot5ver (stylized as itsnot5ver), debuted on July 13, 2026 on with the EP Itsnotover.

 History

+2024–present: Debuts of sub-units

 On May 10, 2024, days after the full 24-member debut of their girl group TripleS, Modhaus announced plans to debut a "male version" of the group.
 On April 24, 2025, Modhaus released a teaser video announcing their upcoming boy group named Idntt.
 On July 1, Modhaus announced plans to debut 24 members of the group in three stages of eight boys each as the sub-units Uneverm8t, Yesw8are, and Itsnotov8r.